 Lung Cancer Screening

 A simple CT scan has been proven to save lives.
+Learn more about lung cancer screenings at Sacred Heart Cancer Center.

 Today, lung cancer is the leading cause of cancer in the United States with about 225,000 new cases diagnosed each year.